Colorado votes to enshrine same-sex marriage in constitution

 share

-If Obergefell V Hodges — the 2015 landmark case legalizing gay marriage in all 50 states — were overturned, Colorado could be forced to return to its constitutional language.
+If Obergefell v.
+Hodges — the 2015 landmark Supreme Court case legalizing gay marriage in all 50 states — were overturned, Colorado could have been forced to return to its constitutional language.
 This is known as a trigger law.

-Unlike other ballot initiatives proposing banning fur sales and slaughterhouses in Denver, Amendment J has no paid opposition.
+Unlike other ballot initiatives proposing banning fur sales and slaughterhouses in Denver, Amendment J had no paid opposition.
 But several religious groups have made statements opposing the measure.

 “In every culture around the world, throughout all history, marriage has been the union of husband and wife,” said Jeff Johnston, an issues analyst for Focus on the Family, a Colorado Springs-based Christian group.